mcneel/developer.rhino3d.com/content/en/guides/scripting/projects-create/index.md

 ## Edit Project Info

 To edit project information, either use the **Publish Project** dialog, or run the **Edit Project Info** command from editor command prompt.
-Both dialogs show identical project information edit fields:
+Both dialogs show identical project information fields:

 ![](project-edit-fields.png)

 ### Project Id

-Project UUID is assigned when the project is created an remains read-only afterwards.
+Project UUID is assigned when the project is created and remains read-only afterwards.
 This id, uniquely identifies your plugin among all other past and future Rhino and Grasshopper plugins.

 This id is embedded in the final plugin assemblies as: